UCSD-ECEMAE-148/final-project-repository-su25-team5/README.md

 This project focuses on developing an imaging process filter designated to improve the reliability of Donkey Car training across different environments.
 An image filter pipeline will be made to the OAK-D camera feed to normalize lighting conditions so that training and inference remain robust at any time of day.
 In addition, LiDAR sensing will be integrated for obstacle detection, further improving the perception capabilities of the Donkey Car.
 Emergency avoidance will be provided to handle suddenly appearing objects, ensuring the safety of people, the driver, and the car itself.
-ROS2 will be used as the link between donkey car and LiDAR sensing, where LiDAR scans are published to topics, and the control node fuses this data to generate safe and accurate driving commands.
+ROS2 will be used as the link between Donkey Car and LiDAR sensing, where LiDAR scans are published to topics, and the control node fuses this data to generate safe and accurate driving commands.

 ![Alt Text](images/ECE148_final.jpg)